mikewest/signature-based-sri/README.markdown

     failings.
 It paves the way for something more complicated in the future if it turns out that complexity is warranted.

+*   **SHA2 doesn't allow for progressive processing of content.**

+    That's not a question.

+    But yes, it's correct.
+SHA2 has the benefits of being widely deployed and well understood, but they do impose a performance penalty insofar as they can't be evaluated until the resource is entirely present.
+This is a problem in general, but _not_ for scripts and stylesheets, which are already executed atomicly once the entire resource is present.
+So, SHA2 will fall down for many use cases, but it works just fine for these two very important cases, and fits into a toolkit with which developers are already familiar.

+    We should extend SRI to support additional hash functions.
+When we do so, extending `Identity-Digest` will come along trivially.

+    (For the record, Ed25519 is also not streaming-friendly, but the scheme described above allows us to do all the crypto verification directly after receiving the resource's headers, without waiting for the body.
+The lack of a streaming hash algorithm is the problem, not signature verification.)

 [origin-policy]: https://wicg.github.io/origin-policy/